An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Adaptive procedure

-At the beginning of the procedure, the KL expansion \eqref{eqn:KLexpansion} is generated in the subroutine \texttt{compute\_kle} using the (exact) eigenpairs $\{(\lambda_i, b_i)\}_{i=1}^M$.
-In the subroutine \texttt{solve\_weak\_forms}, we then solve the primal problems \eqref{eqn:weak_form_continuous} and \eqref{eqn:weak_form_theta}, along with their corresponding dual problems, by employing the finite element space $V_h^k$ associated with the current shape $\mathcal{W}_k$.
+At the beginning of the procedure, the KL expansion \eqref{eqn:KLexpansion} is generated in the subroutine \texttt{compute\_kle} using the prescribed eigenpairs $\{(\lambda_i,b_i)\}_{i=1}^{M}$.
+In the subroutine \texttt{solve\_weak\_forms}, we then solve the primal problems \eqref{eqn:weak_form_continuous} and \eqref{eqn:weak_form_theta}, along with their corresponding dual problems, by employing the finite element spaces $V_h^k$ and $X_h^k$ associated with the current shape $\cW_k$.
 Next, the dual-weighted residual estimators given in \eqref{eqn:estimate_linear} and \eqref{eqn:estimate_shape} are computed in the subroutine \texttt{estimate\_dwr}.
-During the computation of the corresponding error indicators, it is additionally necessary to solve the dual problems
+During the computation of the corresponding error indicators, it is additionally necessary to solve the enriched dual problems